Deciding the type of employment

 - the employer and the employee can agree to additional individual terms and conditions as long as these additional terms comfortably sit alongside the collective agreement terms.
 For example, they could both agree to specific school holiday arrangements

-- but has a valid minimum wage exemption permit, they’ll be paid the rate in the permit as long as the union agrees.
+- if the employee has a valid minimum wage exemption permit, they’ll be paid the rate in the permit as long as the union agrees.

 If an employee on a collective employment agreement resigns from the union: